Xilinx/video-sdk/docs/getting_started_on_vt1.rst

 Quick Start Guide for |VT1|
 ****************************************************

-..
-DOCS_TODO: provide link to AMI once released

 #.
 Launch an |VT1| Instance

    - Follow the instructions at `Launch an Amazon EC2 Instance <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance>`_

    - When choosing the instance type in the EC2 console, make sure to select the |VT1| instance family.

-   - When choosing an Amazon Machine Image (AMI), make sure to select the Xilinx Video SDK AMI for VT1 Instances for `Ubuntu 18.04 <https://aws.amazon.com/marketplace/pp/prodview-uovkpvr5ebzci>`_ or for `Amazon Linux 2 <https://aws.amazon.com/marketplace/pp/prodview-cwdoams4wrymi>`_
+   - When choosing an Amazon Machine Image (AMI), make sure to select version 2.0 of one of the `Xilinx Video SDK AMI for VT1 Instances <https://aws.amazon.com/marketplace/search/results?searchTerms=VT1&CREATOR=c68d4b68-cde0-47b8-bc40-a1c2886ca280&filters=CREATOR>`_

    - To get more information about |VT1| instances sizes and pricing see the `VT1 web page <https://aws.amazon.com/ec2/instance-types/vt1/>`_